JustinHoyt/sdl_ios_guides/docs/Video Streaming for Navigation Apps/Video Streaming/index.md

 ## CarWindow
 `CarWindow` is a system to automatically video stream a view controller screen to the head unit.
 When you set the view controller, `CarWindow` will resize the view controller's frame to match the head unit's screen dimensions.
 Then, when the video service setup has completed, it will capture the screen and and send it to the head unit.

-To start, you will have to set a `rootViewController`, which can easily be set using one of the convenience initializers:
+To start, you will have to set a `rootViewController`, which can easily be set using one of the convenience initializers: `autostreamingInsecureConfigurationWithInitialViewController:` or `autostreamingSecureConfigurationWithSecurityManagers:initialViewController:`
-* `autostreamingInsecureConfigurationWithInitialViewController:`
-* `autostreamingSecureConfigurationWithSecurityManagers:initialViewController:`

 !!!
 NOTE
 The View Controller you set to the `rootViewController` must be a subclass of `SDLCarWindowViewController` or have only one `supportedInterfaceOrientation`.
 The `SDLCarWindowViewController` prevents the `rootViewController` from rotating.
 This is necessary because rotation between landscape and portrait modes can cause the app to crash while the `CarWindow` API is capturing an image.